This With a Local supplies insider tips on things to do and see while visiting Weymouth in Dorset, England.

 Where would you take a guest for a meal?

-There’s a couple of really good restaurant in Weymouth itself or very close.
+There are a couple of really good restaurants in Weymouth itself or very close.

 The other place is called the Crab House Café (Ferrymans Way: tel.
 01305 788 867) which is, as the name suggests, a cracking place for crab, lobster and seafood in general.
 It’s on the edge of the town.
 It’s delightfully shabby chic in style and overlooks Chesil Beach.

 Weymouth has an abundance of small, typical pubs in along the harbourside.
 But there’s also a good number of small coffee shops and those sort of premises which are now coming on stream because town shops are closing and they’ve been replaced, it seems, by coffee shops, hairdressers and nail bars.

 What is you favourite legend or piece of history is associated with Weymouth?